 Studies reveal that the sweet woodruff anti-arthritic in nature thus has the capability of preventing and relieving arthritic symptoms.

-Dried leaves of sweet woodruff can be used for preparing herbal tea and decoctions that can act as a tranquilizer.
+Dried leaves of sweet woodruff can be used for preparing herbal tea and decoctions that can act as a tranquilizer, help with insomnia and headaches.
 However, it is noteworthy that taking this in large quantity can lead to vomiting and dizziness.